Reading time: 5 min

 - Good communication skills

-– Willingness to constantly evolve and learn new tools and Python libraries
+- Willingness to continuously develop and learn new tools and Python libraries

-– A substantial industry knowledge for the field you are working in (automotive, pharma, etc.)
+- A substantial industry knowledge for the field in which you work (automotive, pharma, etc.)

 - A strong technical understanding (you can learn anything)